gagan10223/fastapi/model_card_template.md

   - Data Source: Public Census Data is used

 ## Evaluation Data
-  - Data Source : Same data is split from training data
+  - Data Source : 25 percent of data is used for evaluating the model.

 ## Metrics
   - Metrics: